shrutikumar15/shrutikumar15/README.md

 - ⚡ Fun fact: ...
 -->

-👋 I'm Shruti - A third year Information Technology Student at Thadomal Shahani College and an aspiring Software Engineer.
+👋 I'm Shruti - A fourth year Information Technology Student at Thadomal Shahani College and an aspiring Software Engineer.

 ###  📫 How to reach me